• Skip to main content

 • You don’t agree with the taxes assessed: You have rights as a taxpayer to appeal IRS decisions or assessments when you don’t agree with them.
 It’s best to talk over the situation with an attorney and get help filing and navigating an appeal.

-• You are dealing with tax fraud charges: If you’re being accused of tax fraud or tax evasion, you need a tax lawyer.
-You could face civil penalties and even criminal charges in these situations.
+• You are dealing with tax fraud charges: If you’re being accused of tax fraud, you need a tax lawyer.
+You could face civil penalties and even criminal charges for tax fraud or evasion in these situations.

 • You need help understanding legal implications: Tax law is complicated.
 It’s never a good idea to try to understand all of it on your own when you’re dealing with a tax problem.
 Tax attorneys are experts in understanding the law and how emerging or changing laws impact you.